do-me/play-the-radio/README.md

 # play-the-radio
-Speech recognition for playing the radio in 12 lines of code.
-Using Python´s SpeechRecognition and Selenium.
+Speech recognition for playing the radio in 12 lines of code using Python´s SpeechRecognition and Selenium.